hutch/xamplr-pp/README.md

 for pull parsers, in the parser for SAX parsers.
 Clients call a method of the pull parser to get the next event.
 SAX parsers call methods of the client to notify it of events (so these are 'push parsers').
-You can pass the pull parser around as an argument.
+You can pass the pull parser around as an argument, and is similar to IO objects.

 As a way of illustrating the use of xamplr-pp a reasonably usable SAX-like parser (SAXish) is implemented as well.
 There is a saxdemo.rb